LawrenceKarasek/VideoPlayer/README.md

 ### App.js

 Data is loaded asynchronously in App.js.
-On load, useEffect includes fetchData in its dependency array and calls the fetchData method on initial loading.
+The useEffect hook includes fetchData in its dependency array and calls the fetchData method on initial loading.
 To prevent unneccessary reloads, fetchData is contained in a useCallback.
 This ensures the fetchData function is memoized (cached).
 Otherwise, each time useEffect is called, a new version of the function would be created and useEffect would call fetchData again.

     const [videos, setVideos] = useState();
     const fetchData = useCallback(async () => {